OnionIoT/documentation/docs/bootloader/upgrading-old-bootloader.md

 <!-- TODO: when new bootloader becomes standards, add a note on mfg date and which bootloader it ships with -->

+TODO: add note saying we can tell by the output!

 import StopAutobootInstructions from './_stop-autoboot-instructions.mdx'

 <StopAutobootInstructions/>